 Westford Academy in Westford, Massachusetts is one of the oldest public high schools in the United States.
 Established in 1793 as a private institution, the school opened enrollment for grades 9-12 to the general public in 1928.
 It maintained the “Academy” moniker because it retained the Westford Academy board of trustees, which would allow students to continue being eligible to receive scholarships.

 In 1928 students and administrators couldn’t have imagined the hyper-connected world in which we’d live almost a century later.
-Fast-forward to 2018, however, and Westford is a tech leader, with businesses including IBM Network Services and Red Hat having major presences in the town.
+Nowadays, Westford is a tech leader, with businesses including IBM Network Services and Red Hat having major presences in the town.

 For Westford Academy, however, ubiquitous cellular connectivity had eluded the historical institution.
 That was a problem for students, and concerned parents, who wanted to be able to contact their children during the school day, and to ensure that they’d be safe in the event of an emergency.